 According to the employee handbook, staff, once aware of any behavior that is in violation of VOA's Professional Client/Staff Relationship policies, must immediately report such behavior to their immediate supervisor.
 Failure to report could implicate staff as complicit in the behavior and share in responsibility.
-The facility had two allegations that resulted in a staff member being terminated for having knowledge of staff sexual misconduct, but not reporting the information.

 All staff interviewed during the onsite visit were able to discuss the various ways that staff, residents, or those outside the agency could report allegations of sexual abuse and sexual harassment.
 There were several staff members interviewed that discussed how they had received verbal reports in the past from residents and have immediately reported those allegations to their supervisor.
-The staff spoke to the Senior Program Director's open door policy and feel like they can approach her with their own suspicions or to make a private report.
-The auditor was able to witness the interactions of the Senior Program Director with staff and residents and conclude that all feel comfortable coming up and discussing issues and concerns with her
+The staff report that while the Program Director is new, he has made a concerted effort to build rapport with everyone.
+They state that he is building a culture where residents and staff feel comfortable reporting allegations.